-YouTube Playback Error Fix is usually needed when YouTube shows messages like “Playback error”, “An error has occurred”, or “Something went wrong” and videos do not play properly.
+YouTube Playback Error Fix is needed when YouTube shows messages like “Playback error,” “An error occurred,” or “Something went wrong” and videos will not play.

 Quick Fix